All Products

 hint

-MongoDB allows you to configure the hint parameter.
-The hint parameter forces the query optimizer to use a specific index to complete a query.
-In some cases, the configuration of the hint parameter can improve query efficiency.
-For more information about the hint parameter, see $hint in the documentation for open source MongoDB.
-The following code provides a configuration example:
+MongoDB supports the hint parameter, which forces the query optimizer to use a specific index to complete a query.
+In some cases, this can improve query performance.
+For more information, see hint parameter.
+The following code provides an example:

 {